hpssjellis/ai-q/README.md

    - Promote mentorship opportunities with industry professionals.

 3. **Screenagers (5-20%)**
    Highly intelligent students who are fully screen-time addicted and may have other addictions.
 They often exploit loopholes to maintain their screen time and may even teach others to do the same.
 While they occasionally produce excellent work, it is usually in areas of personal interest.
 They face various challenges, including learning and social issues, but their primary issue is screen-time addiction.
+These students are very capable if they can get a hold on there issues.

    **Educational Goals:**